-Karma has no effect since one in a new life knows nothing of the old one.
+Karma would no effect since one in a new life would know nothing of the old one.

 Here one forgets the unconscious self, which knows very well what the conscious self has forgotten (see below).
 This is the reason why past-life therapy works!